Lebkuchen is another food closely associated with Christmas in Austria.

 The “Lebkuchen spice mix” in our kitchen cupboard, for example, consists of cinnamon, nutmeg, coriander, ginger, fennel, cloves, allspice, aniseed, and cardamom.

-As you might imagine, there are various regional varieties throughout central Europe and a long, long, long tradition of Lebkuchen baking.
+As you might imagine, central Europe has a long, long, long tradition of Lebkuchen baking with various regional varieties.
 We order boxes from a bakery in the Styrian mountains, for example, where production dates back to 1587.